databootcamp-final-project/group4-final-project/README.md

 ## Project Proposal

-For our final project, we will build an application to analyze and predict the future price of stocks by modeling couples of company indexes as the model for our ML.
+For our final project, we will build an application to analyze and predict the future price of stocks by modeling a couple of company indexes as the model for our ML.

-We will be looking at the opening, closing, the low and the high price of a few indexes (companies), split, train and test their data to come up with a working model and successful prediction.
+We will be looking at the opening, closing, lowest and highest price of a few indexes (companies), split, train and test their data to come up with a working model and successful prediction.

 We will use the following tools :